-S. No Name Author(S) Publisher 1 Introduction to Real Analysis R.G.
+Sr No. Title Author Publisher 1 Introduction to Real Analysis R.G.
 Bartle and D. R John Wiley and Sons Sherbert 2 Elementary Analysis K.A.
-Ross Springer Verlag, 3 Intermediate Real Analysis E. Fischer Springer Verlag
+Ross Springer Verlag, 3 Intermediate Real Analysis E. Fischer Springer Verlag 4 Introduction to Real Analysis R.G.
+Bartle and D. R John Wiley and Sons MILALA DICT Sherbert (PIINIAD)

-Course Code MAT202 Course Title Algebra Type of course Theory LTP 510 Credits 6 Course prerequisite B.Sc. /B.A.
-1 st year with Mathematics as one core subject Course Objective (CO) The aim of this course is to make the students learn fundamental concepts of Groups, Ring, Field and trigonometry concepts.
-Course outcome By the end of the course, students will be able to: CO1 Have a working knowledge of important mathematical concepts in abstract algebra such as definition of a group, order of a finite group and order of an element.
-CO2 Be knowledgeable of different types of subgroups such as normal subgroups, cyclic subgroups and understand the structure and characteristics of these subgroups.
-CO3 Understand the concept of De-Moivre's theorem and expansion of trigonometric functions.
+Semester IV Course Code MAT202 Course Title Algebra Type of course Theory LTP 5: 1: 0 Credits 6 Course prerequisite B.Sc. /B.A.
+1 st year with Mathematics as one core subject Course Objective (CO) The aim of this course is to 1.
+Make the students learn fundamental concepts of Groups, Ring, Field and trigonometry concepts.
+2.Learn the concept of group theory, Devier theorem.
+Course Outcomes (CO) By the end of the course, students will be able to: CO1 Have a working knowledge of important mathematical concepts in abstract algebra such as definition of a group, order of a finite group and order of an element. ्र चौभा भावितः स्व CO2 Be knowledgeable of different types of subgroups such as normal subgroups, cyclic subgroups and understand the structure and characteristics of these subgroups.
+SDDDD A CO3 Understand the concept of De-Moivre's theorem and expansion of trigonometric functions.